demmond1/Git101WithExercises/README.md

 What does HEAD refer to in the context of git?
 (Not to be confused with the "HEAD<<<<" one observes within merge conflict)

-HEAD is usually the tip of a series of commits on a branch or master.
+HEAD is usually the most recent commit in history for the current branch or master.